KevinDahlberg/log_my_run_app/BLOG.md

 Trying to decide whether to do a PUT statement for each run or if I do a post statement with the User's name...
 I'm thinking that the best thing to do right now is to do a post statement with each user's name, and then filter them out on the GET statement.

+started creating user class.
+* 2:51 end

+* 4:09 pm back at it

+so now I have a new user that I create whenever the session is authenticated.
+The next few steps involve doing something with that user.
+Another thing that I know that I've done in a different project (marketplace?), was avoid putting the user into an array, and angular still watched things.

+able to get an item created in the DB now with the user name and run information attached to it.
+Next up is pulling up the information based on the user.
+What I would like is to have server side logic handle all of this, just so someone else's data isn't being sent.

+* 5:26 stop time